 Chess has been around for over 1000 years.
 Throughout that time, there have been many ways that the game has maintained its popularity.
 New strategies have been implemented, the board and pieces have been redesigned in countless ways, and there are a bunch of chess-themed puzzles available.
 Chess has been played competitively on a global level, and it has been the subject of many documentaries and even the hit Netflix series the Queen’s Gambit.
 No matter how popular chess gets, there are rarely alterations to the core rules of chess.
 That’s because there is no need.
 However, that doesn’t mean it’s impossible to take the complex gameplay of chess and tweak it into a strategy RPG.
 If you did, you would get ChessLocke.

-ChessLocke takes the traditional game of chess and adds a twist to it by giving special abilities to all of the non-pawn pieces.
+ChessLocke adds a twist to chess by giving special abilities to all of the non-pawn pieces.
 You unlock new abilities with experience points that you acquire at the end of each mission.
-These abilities are unique to each piece and can be used in addition to your usual chess move.
-The abilities range from upgrading pawns to knights or bishops to freezing an opponent’s piece in place to even reviving a captured piece.
+The abilities range from upgrading pawns to freezing an opponent’s piece in place to even reviving a captured piece.

-Unlike a typical game of chess, you do not lose if your king is captured.
+Unlike a typical game of chess, the game does not end if a king is captured.
 Both you and your opponent’s kings start on a throne.
-The goal is to capture the throne and maintain control of it until the beginning of your next turn.
+The goal is to capture your opponent’s throne and maintain control of it until the beginning of your next turn.
 Another addition to the game is walls which serve as immovable barricades.
 Some start in each round as permanent, and some you can summon temporarily to block your opponents.